javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 ## Comma

 The comma operator `','` is one of most rare and unusual ones.
-But we just have to explain it here, because it is used to write shorter code, and we need to understand what's going on.
+Sometimes it's used to write shorter code, so we need to know it in order understand what's going on.

 The comma operator allows to evaluate several expressions, dividing them with a comma `','`.
-Each of them is evaluated, but result of the last one is returned.
+Each of them is evaluated, but result of only the last one is returned.

 For example: